Shahrzad-gh/Shin-dealer/front-end/README.md

 ## Available Scripts

-E-commerce App using React, Redux & Firebase
+E-commerce App using React, Redux & NodeJS as back-end